1998 Pepsi 400

 The 1998 Pepsi 400 was a NASCAR Winston Cup Series stock car race held on October 17, 1998, at Daytona International Speedway in Daytona Beach, Florida.
-Originally scheduled to be held on the Fourth of July, the race was postponed until the fall due to widespread wildfires in central Florida; it was the first superspeedway race to be held at night, and the first time (and, as of 2022, the only time) there were two consecutive points-paying restrictor plate races, with the Winston 500 being run first on October 11.
+Originally scheduled to be held on the Fourth of July, the race was postponed until the fall due to widespread wildfires in central Florida; it was the first superspeedway race to be held at night.

 Contested over 160 laps, it was the thirtieth race of the 1998 season.
 Jeff Gordon of Hendrick Motorsports took his eleventh win of the season, while Bobby Labonte finished second and Mike Skinner finished third.
 Gordon retained his point lead on the way to his third Winston Cup championship title.